binhanle/eem202a-project/README.md

 * There is a consistent offset between when a person opens his or her mouth and when he or she start/resume the talk

-## Strength and Weakness
+## Strengths and Weaknesses
-The strategy of identifying speaking & non-speaking portions from open mouth and voice activity then correlating the audio and video streams allows fast processing speed for for time offset calculations.
+The strategy of identifying speaking & non-speaking portions from open mouth and voice activity then correlating the audio and video streams allows fast processing speed for time offset calculations.
 By considering the nature of injecting time offsets, this synchronization strategy ideally can work on any time offset length between a pair of audio and video streams.
-In addition, the mechanism of time offset calulation is intuitive and easy to understand.
+In addition, the mechanism of time offset calculation is intuitive and easy to understand.
 It appears that audiovisual synchronization is possible when given decisive features from the audio and video streams.

-Because of its simplicity, the presented sychronization strategy is limited to video files that feature single-person, frontal-pose talks.
+Because of its simplicity, the presented synchronization strategy is limited to video files that feature single-person, frontal-pose talks.
 Moreover, the system expects a speaker make pauses in his or her speech so that multiple starting and ending points of open mouth and human voice can be established.
-Another constraint of this sychronization strategy is that the speaker cannot lose his or her frontal pose or temproraily disppear from the scenes.
-These situations can potentially cause missing information in the video stram and thus reduce the performance of the audiovisual synchronization by the presented system.
+Another constraint of this synchronization strategy is that the speaker cannot lose his or her frontal pose or temporarily disappear from the scenes.
+These situations can potentially cause missing information in the video stream and thus reduce the performance of the audiovisual synchronization by the presented system.

 ## Future Directions
 The presented work can be expanded by including more decisive features for audiovisual correlation.
 The team will pursue further research in sound source recognitions so that multi-speaker scenarios can be covered the presented audiovisual synchronization strategy.
 Further investigation on correlating lip movements with phonemes can also be pursued for increasing the chance of correctly pairing a human voice with a speaker.
-Such a imporvement can be made to avoid mismatches of open mouths and voice acitivties in multi-speaker video files.
+Such a improvement can be made to avoid mismatches of open mouths and voice activities in multi-speaker video files.
 For addressing the consistent offset between open mouth and human voice, the team will explore literatures that document visual cues in human speech.
-After idenifying the range of time offsets between open mouth motion and human voice acitivity, the team will determine equation(s) that can negate this innate discrepancy.
+After identifying the range of time offsets between open mouth motion and human voice activity, the team will determine equation(s) that can negate this innate discrepancy.

 ## Timeline